michaelchen-lab/blog/posts/why-adblocking-is-so-problematic.md

 But this comes at a cost of engagement.
 A significant portion of adblocker users may choose not to whitelist.
 This could have serious long-term effects for the publisher.

-Wall strategy is the polar opposite of the previous solution. //
+In terms of pros and cons, Wall strategy is the complete opposite of the previous solution.

 ## Solution 3: Display Acceptable Ads to adblocking users

 [Acceptable Ads](https://acceptableads.com/) is an initiative started by Adblock Plus to allow publishers to display non-intrusive ads to adblocking users.
 Ad placement guidelines are decided by an independent [Acceptable Ads Committee](https://www.acceptableadscommittee.org/the-standard/).
 The catch is that large publishers must pay the Program a fee to participate.

 Acceptable Ads strikes the middle ground between the previous two solutions.
-Publishers do not lose engagement and can still profit from adblocking users, albeit at a significantly curtailed margin. //
+Publishers do not lose engagement and can still profit from adblocking users, albeit at a significantly curtailed margin.

 However, publishers who adopt Acceptable Ads are threading on thin ice.
 Adblocker companies set the rules and publishers who rely on them have no negotiating power.
 Some have even compared Acceptable Ads to the mafia.
 Publishers may be forced to accept increasing fees and stricter ad placement guidelines, making Acceptable Ads too risky for any major publisher.